zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 #### Removed Components:

 **metrics-service**: This service has been deprecated and removed, currently there is no replacement.
-The Open Telemetry standard will be implemented later, which will serve as a replacement.<br>
+The Open Telemetry standard will be implemented later, which will serve as a replacement.<br/>
-**cloud-gateway**: The cloud-gateway component has been removed as a standalone component and merged into the gateway.<br>
+**cloud-gateway**: The cloud-gateway component has been removed as a standalone component and merged into the gateway.<br/>
 **jobs-api** and **files-api**: These components were deprecated in Zowe v2 and are now removed in v3.
 You should switch to using equivalent z/OSMF endpoints.